marano/blog/_posts/2013-12-18-performance-protips.markdown

 Hi, everyone!

-This is my first post in english.
+This is my first post in English.
 A few weeks ago we received Ali to work with us as you can see [here](http://helabs.com.br/blog/2013/11/13/novos-membros-analu-e-ali/).
-Ali is from Azerbaijan and we only communicate in english.
-Now that we have him, we are trying our best to talk and write in english most of the time.
+Ali is from Azerbaijan and we only communicate in English.
+Now that we have him, we are trying our best to talk and write in English most of the time.
 And it's being an awesome experience. <3

-So, inspired by this situation I resolve that I would write the first english post on HE:labs blog.
+So, inspired by this situation I resolve that I would write the first English post on HE:labs blog.
 Let's see how it goes.

 <!--more-->